Israel: Police to charge woman who sent Bennett family death threats - I24NEWS

 “This is the bullet that will hit your soft underbelly Naftali Bennett and directly hit Yoni Bennett if you do not resign,” the second letter said.

-Hania attempted to enlist the help of other political activists to obtain the workplace address of Gilat Bennett without their knowledge.
+Hania is alleged to have attempted to enlist the help of other political activists to obtain the workplace address of Gilat Bennett without their knowledge.
 However, police concluded that Hania was responsible for the threats alone.

 Officials still do not know how Hania obtained the bullets.